rmcelreath/stat_rethinking_2025/README.md

 # Format

 Online, flipped instruction.
-I will pre-record the lectures each week.
+I have pre-recorded the lectures for each week.
 We'll meet online once a week for an hour to discuss the material.
-The discussion time (3-4pm Berlin Time) should allow people in the Americas to join in their morning.

 We'll use the 2nd edition of my book, <[Statistical Rethinking](https://xcelab.net/rm/statistical-rethinking/)>, and possibly some draft chapters for the 3rd edition.
 I'll provide a PDF of the book to enrolled students.

-Registration: Registration hit the cap of 200 already and the wait list is also full.
-So registration is closed for this year.
-If people drop or stop attending discussions, I will invite from the wait list. - <[Wait List](https://forms.gle/3HwkC9zpmaPdTmU79)>
+Registration: Only Leipzig locals this year.
+I want a smaller group of students this time, so I can track individual progress better.

 # Calendar & Topical Outline